Nevenall/ghosting-the-edge/03 Gearing Up.md

 >
 > **Kung Fu** – An encyclopedic knowledge of Kung Fu moves looks very cool but unless you have a cyborg body or have already built up the appropriate musculature to back up the physical skills it's not as useful as most teenage chipbois dream it is. **Without cyberbody** +2 for O relating to Kung Fu. **With cyberbody** Kung Fu style Fight skill set to 2.
 If you already have a fight skill,

-**Alternate Skillwire 1 {RP}** – You may swap the ratings of two pluggable skills between scenes.
+**Alternate Skillwire 1 {CR}** – You may swap the ratings of two pluggable skills between scenes.
 This may require a Resources roll to acquire a new skill program, and if there is no time really downtime between scenes you may have to use your original values for a while.
 Or, more interestingly, you might gain the trouble aspect **Skills A and B are Swapping.**

 Most skills can be swapped except: Contact, Move, Physique, Resources, and Will.